OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/supported_tech/Using_WebDAV.md

     6. Click on "Next."
     7. Indicate your WebDAV link as internet or network address.
     8. Click on "Next."
-    9. Indicate your OpenOlat user name or the stored email address and password.
+    9. Indicate your OpenOlat username or the stored email address and password.
     10. You can then insert a name for your WebDAV connection.
     11. Click on "Finish."

 ??? abstract "Mac"

     1. Open the menu "Go to" in the Finder and then "Connecting to server..."
 Indicate your WebDAV link.
-    2. Provide your OpenOlat user name or the stored email address and password.
+    2. Provide your OpenOlat username or the stored email address and password.
     3. Click on "OK."

 ??? abstract "Linux"